Watson's tree frog

-Watson's tree frog (Litoria watsoni), also known as the large brown tree frog or southern heath frog, is a species of tree frog endemic to south-eastern Australia.
+Watson's tree frog (Rawlinsonia watsoni), also known as the large brown tree frog or southern heath frog, is a species of tree frog endemic to south-eastern Australia.

 Taxonomy

-Following a taxonomic review using a molecular genetics approach, in 2020 Watson's tree frog was split from Littlejohn's tree frog (L. johnsoni), with the southern populations assigned to the newly described species.
+Following a taxonomic review using a molecular genetics approach, in 2020 Watson's tree frog was split from Littlejohn's tree frog (R. littlejohni), with the southern populations assigned to the newly described species.
 The species epithet watsoni honours zoologist Dr Graeme Watson, formerly of the University of Melbourne, for his lifetime contributions to the study of frog biology.

 Description

 The species is a medium-sized frog.
 With a snout-vent length (SVL) of up to 64 mm, the females are larger than the males (SVL = 59 mm).
 The back and outer surfaces of the limbs are light brown, flecked and mottled with darker brown and yellow.
 The underparts are white.
 There are distinctive red-orange makings on the backs of the legs, the feet, sides and groin.
 The head has a rounded snout with yellow eyes, distinct circular tympanums and black stripes extending from the snout through the eyes to the sides of the body.
 The legs are long and the feet largely unwebbed, with terminal discs on the fingers and toes.

 The species is very similar to Littlejohn's tree frog; the main distinguishing characteristic is the breeding call of the males, with Watson's tree frog uttering fewer pulses in each note (with a mean of 22.8 per second as compared to 27.8) for a call length of 3–12 seconds.
 The call has been described as "wriiik wriiik wriik wriik".